 Cybercrime: aka being robbed blind via online transactions when you don’t even know it’s happening until it’s too late.
 If you’re involved in an online digital business opportunity, chances are you haven’t given cybercrime more than a passing thought, if that.
 But think again.

-According to Verizon Communications Inc.’s forensic analysis unit, more than 70% of the 855 data breaches they analyzed last year happened in companies with 100 or fewer employees.
+According to Verizon Communications Inc.’s forensic analysis unit, more than 70% of the 855 data breaches they analyzed last year happened in US companies with 100 or fewer employees.
 That’s up from 63% of the breaches analyzed the year prior.

-No doubt about it, cybercrime is on the rise.
+No doubt about it, cybercrime is on the rise again.
 Trouble is many small business owners still don’t think it can happen to them.

 Regrettably, a June 2012 study by The Hartford, a leading worldwide insurance and wealth management services provider, found that an astonishing 85% of small business owners simply don’t believe they could ever be a cybercrime victim.
 And as a result, far too many of them are taking few if any precautions to protect their personal, customer, patient and employee data.